comp129/comp55/docs/labs/9-Github.md

 ## Basic Explanation of Git and GitHub

 Before you can begin extracting any benefit from this lab, it is important to understand the basics to how Git works.
-You do not need to do anything for now, just read for this sectionns.
+You do not need to do anything for now, just read these sections.

-**Repository:** a repository is a place to store a your files or directories.
-In addition, a repository also stores a history of the changes made to those files, allowing a user to review their changes and revert back to old versions in a method called *version control*.
+**Repository:** a repository is a place to store your files or directories.
+In addition, a repository also stores a history of the changes made to those files, allowing a user to review their changes and revert back to old versions in a process called *version control*.
 **Remote Repositories:** a remote repository is a repository that is hosted on a server (such as GitHub, GitLab, or Bitbucket) and serves as a centralized location for sharing code and collaborating with others.
 In order to make changes to this remote repository, you would have to initialize your own repository on your computer using `git init` which creates a local repository for the file directory that you declared it for.
 Then using the `git clone` command, you can copy the contents or "clone" the remote repository to your new local repository.
 Now, your local repository is an exact replica of the remote repository.
 **Local Repositories:** a repository that is stored right on your local computer.
-Local repositories are typically used as local copies of remote repositories that could be editted locally, then using `git push`, the remote repository could be updated with the changes you made in the local repo.
+Local repositories are typically used as local copies of remote repositories that could be edited locally, then using `git push`, the remote repository will be updated with the changes you made in the local repo.

-**Git Stage:** the `git stage` command allows you to specify which of the files you changed you want to be added into the "staging area".
+**Git Stage:** The `git stage` command allows you to specify which of the files you changed you want to be added into the "staging area".
 In the next step, when you use the `git commit` command, all of the files that you changed and that you added to the staging area using the `git stage` command will be stored permanently or *committed* into your local repository.
 This does nothing to the remote repository.
-  Your remote repository will remain uneffected until you use `git push` in a later step.
+Your remote repository will remain unaffected until you use `git push` in a later step.
-**Git Commit:** `git commit` will take whatever file changes have been staged (whatever file changes were placed into the stage area) and permanently write them to the local repository.
+**Git Commit:** The `git commit` command will take whatever file changes have been staged (whatever file changes were placed into the stage area) and permanently write them to the local repository.
 This does nothing to the remote repository.
-Your remote repository will remain uneffected until you use `git push` in the next step.
+Your remote repository will remain unaffected until you use `git push` in the next step.
-**Git Push:** the `git push` command will clone your changes made to your local repository and upload them to the remote repository.
+**Git Push:** The `git push` command will clone your changes made to your local repository and upload them to the remote repository.
 After using `git push`, the remote repository now has the changes you made to your local repository (your local copy of the remote repository).
 If some of the changes that you made in your local repository conflict with some of those in the remote repository, you would be asked later to resolve these issues manually.

-If you understood none of the above explanation, then fear not because many programmers did not understand Git and GitHub from simply just from reading it.
+If you understood nothing from the above explanations, then fear not because many programmers did not understand Git and GitHub from simply just from reading it.
 Using Git and GitHub is all a process.
-Once you practice it and continually use it all of this will make sense.
+Once you practice it and continually use it, all of this will make sense.
-Then, once you understand it and use it consistently, you will begin to see why an overwhelming 90% of Fortune 500 Company use Git for version control and why 93% of developers on Stack Overflow report using it.
+Then, once you understand it and use it consistently, you will begin to see why an overwhelming 90% of Fortune 500 companies use Git for version control and why 93% of developers on Stack Overflow report using it for version control purposes.
 You may even begin using it for all of your personal projects.

 ## Step 0: Everyone - Pick roles and setup room